cis3296-f26/ScamShield/README.md

 ## How It Works

 The user pastes a suspicious message into the website and clicks "Analyze Message."
-ScamShield checks the message for common scam warning signs, such as urgent language, requests for personal information, unusual payment requests, and suspicious links.
+ScamShield checks the message for common warning signs, such as urgent language, suspicious links, requests for personal information, and unusual payment requests.

-Based on the warning signs found, the application returns a LOW, MEDIUM, or HIGH risk level and explains what made the message suspicious.
+Based on the warning signs detected, the application returns a LOW, MEDIUM, or HIGH risk level and explains what made the message suspicious.

 ## Proof of Concept

-This version is a proof of concept for CIS 3296 Software Design.
-It demonstrates the basic message analysis and risk detection features planned for ScamShield.
+The current version of ScamShield uses rule-based detection to identify common scam patterns in messages.
+It shows that the main features of the project can work together in a simple web application.
+More warning signs and advanced detection methods can be added as the project develops.